graphistry/graphistry-cli/docs/hardware-software.md

 * CPU Cores: We recommend 4-6 x86 CPU cores per GPU
 * CPU RAM: We recommend 6 GB base memory and at least 16 GB total memory for a single GPU system.
 For balanced scaling, 3 GB per concurrent user or 3X the GPU RAM.

-### CPU-Only

-For development purposes such as testing, a CPU-only mode (for machines without a GPU) is available.

 ### Multi-GPU, Multi-Node, and Multi-Tenancy